barretg/hl1-anniversary-ap/game/README.md

 not. `GetNewDLLFunctions` is in no SDK build: the shipped dll has it, this source tree does not define it.

-Not yet confirmed in play -- the export table matching is strong evidence, but only a save and a level transition in the real client settles it.
+Confirmed in play: saves and level transitions work in the real client.

 ## Where the dll goes